Big Brother (British TV series) series 6: The Secret Garden

-On the opposite side of the main Diary Room entrance was another door, which lead to the "Secret Garden".
-The Secret Garden was an indoor room decorated like a jungle, and contained a fridge, basic cooking utensils and crockery, a hatch, three beds, a decorative stag head (which was revealed to be able to speak), a television screen and an adjoining toilet.
-The Garden also contained a telephone that Big Brother used to communicate quietly with the secret housemates, and a "Quiet" sign that illuminated whenever one of the main housemates occupied the Diary Room.
+On the opposite side of the main Diary Room entrance was another door leading to the "Secret Garden".
+The Secret Garden was an indoor room decorated like a jungle.
+It contained a fridge, basic cooking utensils and crockery, a hatch, three beds, a decorative stag head (revealed to be able to speak), a television screen and an adjoining toilet.
+The Garden also contained a telephone that Big Brother used to communicate quietly with the secret housemates and a "Quiet" sign that illuminated whenever one of the main housemates occupied the Diary Room.

-It was first used on Day 29, when housemates Kinga Karolczak, Orlaith McAllister and Eugene Sully secretly entered the House, minutes after Roberto Conte was evicted.
-For several days, the three housemates had to live in the Secret Garden, with only Makosi knowing their existence.
+It was first used on Day 29, when housemates Kinga Karolczak, Orlaith McAllister and Eugene Sully secretly entered the House minutes after Roberto Conte was evicted.
+The three housemates had to live in the Secret Garden for several days, with only Makosi knowing their existence.
 The only clothing initially supplied to the three secret housemates was fig-leaf underwear.
-With Makosi's help, they had to steal clothes and food from the main Big Brother House when the other housemates were asleep, and to make sure that the other housemates did not find out about them.
-The secret housemates stayed in the Secret Garden until Day 32, when Orlaith and Eugene were selected by Makosi to enter the main House and become true housemates.
+With Makosi's help, they had to steal clothes and food from the main Big Brother House when the other housemates were asleep and to make sure that the other housemates did not find out about them.
+The secret housemates stayed in the Secret Garden until Day 32 when Makosi selected Orlaith and Eugene to enter the main House and become actual housemates.

 Housemates

-13 housemates entered the House on Day 1.
+Thirteen housemates entered the House on Day 1.
 In week 5, three other housemates entered the Secret Garden.
-Makosi then chose two of them to enter the main House, Orlaith and Eugene.
-When Orlaith voluntarily left weeks later, Kinga who was the third housemate from the Secret Garden re-entered the House.
+Makosi then chose two of them to join the main House: Orlaith and Eugene.
+When Orlaith voluntarily left weeks later, Kinga, the third housemate from the Secret Garden, re-entered the House.